ROGER BRELAND CENTER for PERFORMING ARTS ENSEMBLES

 With pieces spanning all periods of literature, the Concert Chorale is a great opportunity to fine-tune sight reading skills and vocal disciplines.
 The Concert Chorale performs in concerts and is featured in The Night of Classical Masters performing a different requiem each year.

-Dr. Scott Wright, Director
+Dr. Alan Miller, Director

 The Guitar Ensemble is an acoustic and electric guitar ensemble performing classical, traditional and contemporary music setting.
 Emphasis is placed on technical excellence and musicality within the ensemble.